 We create opportunities for elementary to high school age youth to learn the value of community service and develop leadership skills.
 These initiatives are led by two youth ambassadors who have overcome cancer to become role models in the community.

-Our founder and CHO (chief happiness officer), Matteo Lambert, is a 4th grader trying to help peers with cancer.
+Our founder and CHO (chief happiness officer), Matteo Lambert, is a 5th grader trying to help peers with cancer.
 Matteo believes kids should support other kids.
 In 2019, he has used his love for running to support Hopecam and kids with cancer by competing in 36 races in 15 states and two countries – totaling 125 miles.
 In every race, he wore a cape featuring a child battling cancer.
-By borrowing these heroes “superpowers” he rasied over $65,000.
-Matteo’s efforts gave about 70 sick children a social lifeline with their classmates.
+By borrowing these heroes “superpowers” he has raised over $80,000 in two years.
+Matteo’s efforts have given over 100 sick children a social lifeline.
 Matteo learned there are no age requirements for making a difference.
 He is the youngest person to ever give a TED Talk without notes and is currently writing a book in hopes of inspiring other youth to use their passions toward helping others.

 Brandon Lambert is chairman of the Off The Charts Club, a role that allows him to both “pay it back” and “pay it forward”.
 At the age of 12, a 4-H program gave Brandon’s family the privilege of hosting a Japanese student on their Illinois farm.
 This eye-opening experience motivated him to study international business.
 Brandon spent the first five years of his career in Japan conducting cultural exchange.
 After returning to the U.S., Brandon enjoyed a decade-long career in journalism as a TV news producer.
 In 2014, he joined the U.S. Department of State as a foreign affairs officer.
 When he’s not serving as water boy for Matteo, he can be found supporting teams with Cardinal mascots.